 You may have a number of other questions about the selling process.
 How much does it cost?
 What renovations add the most value?
 Should you buy first?
 Or sell first?

-Call us today to book a no-obligation chat about your upcoming move.
-We can provide answers to the questions above and any others you might have.
-We love putting our vast experience to work helping owners in our community make smart real estate decisions.
+Call me today to book a no-obligation chat about your upcoming move.
+I can provide answers to the questions above and any others you might have.
+I love putting my vast experience to work helping owners in our community make smart real estate decisions.